 Final grades will be calculated each semester.
-Each nine-week grade will be counted as 40% of the semester grade and 20% will be from the semester exam or Common Course Exam.
+Each nine-week grade will be counted as 50% of the semester grade.
 The student's grade in courses with state mandated End of Course assessments will be calculated as follows: 30% of the semester grade will be determined by the grade earned on the End of Course Assessment.